Institute for Social Justice

 We are inviting proposals from voluntary, charity and social enterprise (VCSE) organisations to our Community Research Grant programme.

-The programme will provide funding for University academics to work with VCSE organisations.
-Through this process, we hope that the research will be co-designed, relevant and impactful.
+The programme provides funding for York St John University academics to work with VCSE organisations within Yorkshire and Humberside.
+Through this process, we aim to work together to produce research that is co-designed, relevant and impactful.

 By research, we mean the generating of new knowledge or understanding about the world.
 This might include generating evidence about impact, reviewing best-practice, engaging with participants/stakeholders, co-designing new activities, mapping case studies, conducting organisations reviews and more.